 Psi Chi — An international honor society whose purpose shall be to encourage, stimulate, and maintain excellence in scholarship of the individual members in all fields, particularly in psychology, and to advance the science of psychology.

-Sigma Beta Delta – An international business honor society.
+Phi Beta Lambda – An international business honor society.

-Social Work Club – Honorary organization for social work majors.
+Social Work Club — An honorary organization for social work majors.